 Only an ATO can take the PRINCE2 examinations to gain recognised certifications (Accredited Training Organization).
 Axelos has accredited ATOs.
 PRINCE2 training courses, including the PRINCE2 Foundation and PRINCE2 Practitioner certification examinations, are primarily offered by Atos.

-One must take the PMP exam at one of the Pearson Vue testing centres, which are the only ones recognised by PMI.
+One must take the PMP exam at one of the Pearson Vue testing centres, the only ones that PMI recognised.
 Also, one can take Exam preparation courses at a PMI R.E.P (Registered Education Provider) or other training institutes; however, one must schedule the exam through the PMI.

 A certificate demonstrating the 35 hours of training is an essential component (contact hours).